 If you’re dreaming of a true Southern-style wedding, look no further than sweet home Alabama.
 Birmingham is the state’s most populous city and is our top pick for couples who want a mix of both country and urban vibes.
 We’ve scouted out the best wedding venues in Birmingham, AL to help you plan a memorable celebration in Magic City, but this handy guide will also tell you everything you need to know about how to get married in Alabama, from state marriage laws to regional climate and more.

-Keep reading to learn more about the best wedding venues in Birmingham, AL and getting married in the Heart of Dixie.
+Keep reading to learn more about the best wedding venues in Birmingham, AL.

 Couples who are researching wedding venues in Birmingham, AL should consider a few things before finalizing details for the big day.
 Your wedding venue is likely to be one of the biggest expenses, with venues in Birmingham costing an average of $4,000.
 Catering in Birmingham is slightly more expensive, with an average of $4,500.